jeff-matthews/jekyll-dev-docs/docs/basics/tokenization.md

 PCI DSS requirements include, but are not limited to:

-  - Building and maintaining a secure networks
+  - Building and maintaining a secure network
   - Protecting cardholder data
   - Maintaining a vulnerability management program
   - Implementing strong access control measures